-The Taylor and Cullity Residence Garden is a composition, or score, revealed in parts through the experience of distinct garden rooms.
+The Taylor & Cullity Residence garden was conceived as a composition, or score, revealed in parts through the experience of distinct garden rooms.

 In this garden each room has its own character and mood, expressed in different colours, textures, forms and gestures.
 The choreography of each expresses different influences and ideas as well as responding to practical factors, such as aspect and existing building types.